seventwentyseven/rz-bot-old/README.md

 Also make sure that your terminal supports colors or it will look extremelly bad.

 # Working with code
-I strongly recommend using BeterComments extension for VsCode, idk if it exists for other editors too.
+I strongly recommend using BeterComments extension for VS Code, idk if it exists for other editors too.
 Also as MIT license says, you can resell it, edit it anything you want.
 Just leave information that we created it, or at least the base.
 Thanks :)